Ukiyo-zōshi: Illustrations

-Japanese literature utilizes imagery to convey moods of the characters as well as symbols critical to the story it is portraying.
-Japanese illustrations are unique as they have not only grown in popularity since they were first included in novels, but have survived the printing press which had to be adapted in order to include imagery.
+Japanese literature uses imagery to convey moods of the characters as well as symbols critical to the story it is portraying.
+Japanese illustrations are unique as they have not only grown in popularity since they were first included in novels, but have survived the printing press which had to be adapted to include imagery.
 Through Edo-period illustrations, it is possible to see the manners, attitudes, and customs of the Japanese at this time.
 The near perfection of woodblock printing made recreating illustrations easier and faster, thus allowing the spread of visual imagery to intensify.
-In ukiyo-zōshi, the primary style of illustration used is that of ukiyo-e, imagery of “the floating dream world.”
+In ukiyo-zōshi, the primary style of illustration used is that of ukiyo-e, imagery of "the floating dream world."
 This style itself developed from its less sophisticated predecessor, kanazōshi, which depicted realism.
 Ukiyo-e illustrations emitted romantic and sensual emotions that were inspired by the love affairs of courtesans and their lovers in the nineteenth century.
 The ninjōbon school of novel-writing used ukiyo-e paintings as the basis for the love stories, and the artists and writers developed their genres together, forming one of the most iconic styles of Japanese literature and art.
-The peak of this utilization of ukiyo-e illustrations with ukiyo-zōshi writing is a reedition of The Love Rogue by Hishikawa Moronobu, as well as its later adaption as a picture book in 1686.
+The peak of this use of ukiyo-e illustrations with ukiyo-zōshi writing is a reedition of The Love Rogue by Hishikawa Moronobu, as well as its later adaption as a picture book in 1686.

 Ukiyo-e illustrations in ukiyo-zōshi books were able to give the author less work in terms of describing character appearances and background details while giving the illustrator creative leeway to fill in those gaps of description through included artwork.
 Unlike kibyoshi books which would cram text along the outlines of the illustrations later in the eighteenth century, ukiyo-zōshi novels had designated pages for artwork and kept the text and art separate.
 Unlike other genres besides kibyoshi, ukiyo-zōshi illustrations’ main purpose was to add visual beauty to the novel.
-A balance between art, writing, printing, prose, and engraving had to be struck in order to create the ukiyo-zōshi, with one person filling all of those roles much of the time.
+A balance between art, writing, printing, prose, and engraving had to be struck to create the ukiyo-zōshi, with one person filling all of those roles much of the time.
 Notable works that Howard Hibbett addresses as striking a precise balance are: Kōshoku ichidai otoko (The Man Who Spent His Life In Love, 1682); and Kōshoku ichidai onna (The Woman Who Spent Her Life In Love, 1686).
 Not only do these works of Saikaku create a balance between illustration and writing, but they also inspired many future ukiyo-zōshi works, especially Kōshoku ichidai otoko.
 Its use of haikai poetry and allusions to the popular guidebooks of the day made this novel a hit and a major source for book pirates.
-These novels also created rivalries amongst competing authors as each tried to create their own visual adventure through the use of illustration.
+These novels also created rivalries among competing authors as each tried to create their own visual adventure through the use of illustration.
 Ukiyo-e illustrations helped bring to life the descriptive nature of the ukiyo-zōshi novel.